LisaHackett97/fun-space-quiz/README.md

 #### As a prospective user, I want to

 - Play the game to travel through space.
+  - As the user answers questions correctly, a rocket icon is drawn onto the canvas.
+When they answer the next question correctly, new ricket appears, and previous one is greyed out.
+After 5 questions are answered correctly, a drawing of the earth is provided to show they user they have reached 'home'.

 - View questions and answers about space/planets to learn more.
+  - Questions and 4 possible answers are provided

 - Be able to see my score for the game.
+  - Score area provided under question/answer area.
+Text is provided to let the user how many questions they need to get Correct.
+The score lets thme know how many in the game is answered correctly.
+This number resets to 5 when user starts a new game.

 - View images of planets and space.
+  - Scrollable carousel gallery of space related images is provided on the Learn More page.

 - Be able to view the site on mobile/desktop/tablet.
+  - User can view the site on mobile/tablet/laptop/desktop screensizes without issues.
+Headings are hidden on smaller screens so user can focus on the game are or the carousel.

 - Be able to access all pages and navigate without confusion, without too many clicks.
+    - Clear options are provided on the Landing page.
+User can play GAem, get the instructions or Learn More.
+Link to the contact form is also provided.
+    - Within the Instruction modal, link to the game is provided, so user does not have to click back/close and then click Game (reducing # of clicks).
+    - A clear navbar with links to all areas of the site is provided on Gaame and Learn mroe pages.
+This is fixed to the top of the page for easy access.
+    - Within the game, user is given options on all modals to play a new game, therby reducing numbers of clicks to start again.
+    - On the success modal, a link is additionallyh provided, whre the user go go the to Learn more page (reducing clicks, user does not have to clock close, find item on nav bar and click)

 - Submit questions.
+  - Contact form is provided with name and email to be updated with area for a message.
+There are not too many details to be filled out.
+Links to the contact for "Ask us a question" are provided on the Landing page, Game page (nav Bar) and also included on the learn more pag Nav Bar

 - Learn more about space.
+  - Content is provided under each image in the gallery.
+Content is specific to the image, giving user opportunity to read about specifc space facts and link them up visually
+  - At the moment, the number of retries on a question is not limited.
+Therefore if a user doesn't know the anser to the question they can re-click, until they see the correct answer.
+This give them the opportunity to learn.

 #### As site owner I want to

 - To provide a fun, interactive site that is easy to navigate, and can be viewed on different screen sizes.
+  - User can easily navigate from landing page to other parts of the site.
+On game andlearn-more pages, there is a clear nav bar.
+Options are also provided on all modal pop ups.
+  - User can answer different questions, while seeing images drawn on the space canvas.
+User will get options to try questions again, get new question or start a new game.
+  - User can view a scrollable gallery of images with related information.
+This will automatically scroll or user can user left/right controls, on the indicators to select and view different images.
+  - Site can be viewed on all screen sizes.
+  - Link to you-tube is provided on footers, where user could view more videos/information (Linked to generic site, but ina real world situation this would be planned to be linked to the site owners specific you-tube channel)

 - The user to enjoy playing the game.
+  - Images are drawn on the canvas showing progression on the game.
+These are represented by rocket icons showing the users journey to get from the moon home to earth.
+The instructions modal explains how the user ended up on the moon.
+  - Icons are provided on modals to make the experience more fun.
+For example, on the wrong anser modal, there is an icon of a broken heart, the instructions modal has an icon of an alien.

 - Give some interesting facts and information on the subject.
+  - Gallery carousel provides information and facts.
+They are directly related to the image shown.
+  - Questions also give the user oportunites to learn some interesting infortmation

 - Provide form for users to ask a question or tell us what they know.
+  - Easy to use contact form is provided.
+User can update text area with whatever information to want to.
+Email is then sent to the site owner.
+  - Links to the form are provided throughout the site.

 [Back to table of contents](#table-of-contents)